ptrxt/sigme/README.md

 ### Sending signals
-To send a signal, the application allocates memory for holding the desired signal type, populates it and passes it to *signal_new()* which will allocate a new signal and attach the creates a new signal in the *poll()* function.
-If the source don't have anything to send, it just returns NULL.
+To send a signal, the application should allocate memory for holding the desired application signal type, populate it and pass it to *signal_new()* which will allocate a control block for the signal.
+The return value from *signal_new()* is a pointer to a new signal, which should be delivered to the framework when it polls the source.
+If the source don't have anything to send, it just returns NULL in the *poll()* call.
 ```
 temp_sensor.c: